-Canon 1300D versus Nikon D70
+Canon 1300D vs Nikon D70

-The Canon EOS 1300D (called Canon T6 in some regions) and the Nikon D70 are two digital cameras that were announced, respectively, in March 2016 and January 2004.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Nikon D70 are two digital cameras that were revealed to the public, respectively, in March 2016 and January 2004.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 6 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 6 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D70 is notably larger (19 percent) than the Canon 1300D.
 Moreover, the D70 is substantially heavier (40 percent) than the 1300D.
 In this context, it is worth noting that neither the 1300D nor the D70 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around an APS-C sensor, their respective lenses will tend to have similar dimensions and heft.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1300D) and the Nikon Lens Catalog (D70).

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 In case you want to display and compare another camera duo, just click on the right or left arrow next to the camera that you would like to inspect.
 Alternatively, you can also use the CAM-parator to select your camera combination among a larger number of options.